The short answer

 Divination and magic in the Bible

-While simulated intelligence programs like these, for obvious reasons, are not mentioned in the Bible, divination very much is.
-The laws of the Old Testament forbid the ancient Israelites to use divination, along with the practice of magic and the construction of idols.
-It isn’t—as some people believe—that the ancient Israelites and Christians disbelieved in the reality of magic, demons, or the pagan gods.
-They absolutely believed in those things, but they were concerned about the danger and wickedness associated with them.
+While simulated intelligence programs like ChatGPT are not mentioned in the Bible, divination is.
+The laws of the Old Testament forbid the ancient Israelites from using divination, from practicing magic, and from constructing idols.
+It wasn't that the ancient Israelites and Christians disbelieved in the reality of magic, demons, or the pagan gods.
+They absolutely believed in those things, but they were concerned about their danger and wickedness.
 What danger and wickedness?
 It has to do with the source of magic and the nature of these spiritual beings.

 The medium Erik Jan Hanussen (middle) at a séance in 1928.

 Divination and magical practices were, in large part, about interacting with these creatures and trying to obtain knowledge from them.
-Magical healings, wise advice, and especially predicting the future were all sought after when interacting with these imposter deities.
-But of course, if these creatures were in fact fallen angels, rebel gods, and usurpers of the highest God, then interacting with them is at — minimum — going to be dangerous.
-Such fallen creatures have no real interest in being honest, nor do they necessarily care about your wellbeing; they want what they want and so whatever they tell you might be misleading or intentionally dishonest.
-When you consider the number of absolutely brutal pagan gods who demanded things like human sacrifice and who frequently took out their anger on their worshippers, you can see why the Old Testament law of Moses would forbid any kind of interaction with them.
+Magical healings, wise advice, and especially predictions of the future were all sought after when interacting with these imposter deities.
+But of course, if such creatures were fallen angels, rebel gods, and usurpers of the highest God, then interacting with them is at minimum going to be dangerous.
+Such fallen creatures have no interest in being honest, nor do they care about your wellbeing; they want what they want, and so whatever they tell you might be misleading or intentionally dishonest.
+When you consider the number of absolutely brutal pagan gods who demanded things like human sacrifice and who frequently took out their anger on their worshipers, you can see why the Old Testament law of Moses would forbid any kind of interaction with them.

-But with a modern intelligence simulators, the question of truth becomes very muddled.
+But with a modern intelligence simulator, the question of truth becomes very muddled.
 Remember that such a program works by guessing at the right response.
-It’s not really focused on the truth of the things it’s saying because it doesn’t actually have a way to verify the truth of anything — how could it?
+It’s not focused on the truth of the things it’s saying, because it doesn’t have a way to verify the truth.
+How could it?
 All it can do is guess based on pattern-recognition about what words and ideas are related to each other.

-Again, this is not as good as it sounds.
-In order to raise ourselves up higher than our merely biological urges, we have to do all sorts of things like delay gratification, make sacrifices, abstain from pleasure, and think long-term.
+Again, such a system is not as good as it sounds.
+In order to raise ourselves up higher than our biological urges, we have to do all sorts of things like delay gratification, make sacrifices, abstain from pleasure, and think long-term.
 The state of having all your impulses constantly and instantly gratified is a kind of hell: it reduces the human being to a mere animal and enslaves you in the dungeon of your urges.

 The science of idol-making

-The concerns we’ve discussed so far are assuming a more benign vision of this new technology.
-In fact, the above scenario is really just the minimum of what this sort of technology is capable of doing to us, especially when you combine it with virtual reality and the ability to generate any combination of images, sounds, and sensations.
+The concerns we’ve discussed so far assume a more benign vision of this new technology.
+In fact, the above scenario is the minimum of what this sort of technology is capable of doing to us, especially when combined with virtual reality and the ability to generate any combination of images, sounds, and sensations.
 But there could be a much darker side to it.
 I want to end with a final concern, something that comes straight out of the Bible and the experience of the early Church.
-You might find it a little weird, but I think it’s something worth thinking about.
+You might find it a little weird, but I think it’s worth thinking about.

-There are many places where the Biblical authors condemn interaction with what they call “idols”.
+There are many places where the Biblical authors condemn interaction with what they call “idols.”
 In many modern Christian circles, this language has been used to mean things that you “worship” instead of worshiping God.
-If you get obsessed with a franchise, a hobby, or whatnot, someone might say that this has become your “idol” and you need to make sure you’re not giving it so much “worship” that it’s displacing God in your life.
-While it’s important to moderate your behavior and be self-aware of when things are disrupting your spiritual life, this was not what the Biblical authors were talking about when they talked about idols.
-In the ancient world, making and worshiping idols was a near-universal pagan practice that was understood in a very specific, very literal way.
+If you get obsessed with a sports franchise, a hobby, or whatnot, someone might say that it has become your “idol,” that you need to make sure you’re not giving it so much “worship” that it’s displacing God in your life.
+While it’s important to moderate your behavior and be aware of when things are disrupting your spiritual life, this modern usage was not what the Biblical authors meant when they talked about idols.
+In the ancient world, making and worshiping idols was a near-universal pagan practice that was understood in a specific, literal way.

-Pagans thinkers across most cultures believed in something that we might call the “science of idol-making”.
-Their understanding was that if you build a physical object in just the right way — such as a statue — and you performed certain magical rituals on it, you could actually lure and summon a spirit into the statue and bind it there.
-This is the same idea behind the “genie in a bottle” — a powerful spirit trapped in a physical object.
+Pagan thinkers across most cultures believed in something that we might call the “science of idol-making.”
+Their understanding was that if you build a physical object such as a statue in just the right way, and you performed certain magical rituals on it, you could actually lure and summon a spirit into the statue and bind it there.
+It is the same idea as a “genie in a bottle”—a powerful spirit trapped in a physical object.

 Marsilio Ficino’s 1491 Latin translation of the Corpus Hermeticum (source)

-This was what pagans were doing when they built idols: they created statues of gods or spirits and lured or bound those spirits into them so that they could gain access to the spirits’ powers.
-You might think of this as pure superstition, but if you are a Christian, you should take it more seriously than that: the Biblical authors and the early Christians all believed in and took this practice very seriously — that’s why they condemned it.
+When pagans built idols, they created statues of gods or spirits and lured or bound those spirits into them so that they could gain access to the spirits’ powers.
+You might think of this practice as pure superstition, but if you are a Christian, you should take it seriously.
+The Biblical authors and the early Christians all believed in and took this practice very seriously—that’s why they condemned it.

-What am I saying, therefore, about the advent of this new technology?
+What am I saying, therefore, about the advent of AI and LLMs?
 I don’t want to say anything too strongly yet.
 I’m not saying that computers are “the devil” or anything like that.
-It’s just that when I hear that we are, in essence, working very hard to build physical objects in such a way that we can put a kind of “mind” inside of them that can predict the future or tell us what’s best — well, let’s just say it reminds me too much of things people used to do in the ancient world.
+It’s just that when I hear that we are, in essence, working very hard to build physical objects in such a way that we can put a kind of “mind” inside of them that can predict the future or tell us what’s best, it sounds a lot like idol-making.

 Subscribe